JocaPC/qpi/README.md

 QPI library simplifies query performance analysis.
 Some useful scripts and scenarios are shown in  [query performance analysis page](doc/QueryPerformanceAnalisys.md).

 ## Installation
 QPI library is just a set of views functions and utility tables that you can install on your SQL Server or Azure SQL instance.
-Currently it supports SQL Server 2016+ version.
+Currently, it supports SQL Server 2016+ and Azure SQL Database.
 You can download the [source](src/qpi.sql) and run it in your database.

+> Many views depends on Query Store so make sure that Query store is running on your SQL Server.